Hi! I'm Jalen Waltman, Spanish teacher, YouTuber, and curriculum writer.

-I started teaching in the Fall of 1999 at Norman North High School in Norman, Oklahoma on an alternative teaching license.
-(I majored in English and Spanish at the University of Oklahoma with the dream of becoming a novelist originally!)
+I started teaching Spanish in the Fall of 1999 at Norman North High School in Norman, Oklahoma on an alternative teaching license.
 With no student teaching experience under my belt, it was sink or swim that first year.
 Thankfully, I swam, by teaching Spanish the way I was taught it in high school, by turning the textbook pages and dragging kids through the exercises thinking (hoping) they were learning something.
 By the end of my first year, even though I had rave reviews from my evaluators, I wasn't thrilled with my students' Spanish output, because it amounted to hardly anything.

 Desperate for new ideas, I signed up for a Blaine Ray workshop in Oklahoma City in the summer of 2000.
 Susie Gross was traveling and teaching with him that year, and the 3-day presentation they gave totally changed my perspective on how to provide comprehensible input in class to teach vocab.
 I went back for my second year of teaching and started adapting my school's textbook (Dime Uno,) writing skits to go with the vocab and grammar.
 Eventually, by trial and error, I weeded out the skits that didn't work or weren't funny in class, and in 2005 after moving to Colorado, I wrote my first set of Spanish 1 lesson plans books while I was teaching middle school Spanish at Creekside Middle School in Monument, just north of Colorado Springs.